Storage Systems Homepage (XM_0092)

 Lecture slides

-Storage Systems (VU catalogue) is a MSc-level course that is first established and offered in 2020.
+Storage Systems is a MSc-level course that was first established and offered in 2020.
 The course covers the rise of Non-Volatile Memory (NVM) storage technologies in commodity computing, their impact on system design (architecture, operating system), distributed systems, storage services, and application designs.
-We cover the following topics (2021):
+We cover the following topics in the last edition of the course in 2023:

 Feel free to modify and use the slides in your course as you see fit.